gister9000/Heartstone-Battlegrounds-Optimizer/README.md

 # Heartstone-Battlegrounds-Optimizer
-Heartstone battlegrounds simulator created to optimize Deflectobot order and taunts in combination with Mechanized Gift Horse.
+Heartstone battlegrounds monte carlo simulator created to optimize Deflectobot order and taunts in combination with Mechanized Gift Horse.

 For example, after running 1000 simulations with these setups:
 ```